 This number can also be expressed in dollars.
 If one bottle of vodka costs $20, then we will have:

 ($20 x 10) + ($20 x 5) - ($20 x 3) = $240

-Thankfully, a beverage inventory management platform like BinWise Pro can help automate this process, saving you time and eliminating counting errors.
+Thankfully, a liquor inventory software like BinWise Pro can help automate this process, saving you time and eliminating counting errors.

-Book a demo to learn more about how BinWise Pro can help you save all kinds of time managing your bar inventory, including doing all the heavy lifting when it comes to calculating inventory usage rates, variance levels, par inventory levels, and more.
+Book a demo to learn more about how BinWise Pro can help you save all kinds of time managing your bar inventory, including doing all the heavy lifting when it comes to calculating inventory usage rates, liquor variance levels, par inventory levels, alcohol ordering, and more.